moikle/phi-1/README.md

     Contains most of the necessary function machinery for calculating the appropriate probabilities for use in each graph bi-partition
     This file produces the distributions Pe/c(X{t_or_t-1}|X{t_or_t-1}) = X needed as shown in partition.png

-ica.py:
-    This file provides Sk-learn functionality for reducing the feature dimensionality of multi-dimsional time series data as a pre-processing step in calculating Tononi Phi

 main.py:
     "python main.py" begins the Phi pipeline.
 There are multiple helper functions for the main run_phi function.

-nodes_conf.py:
-    When using ICA (ICA_switch set to "True"), nodes_conf is a configuration file solely for updating the num_of_nodes used for each sliding window.
-This number is stored in the nodes_conf.py configuration file and subsequently read in to perform the appropriate graph partitions and probability calculations.

 partition.png:
     This diagram illustrates the graph "effect repertoire" partition [[(0,1),(1,2)],[(2,),(0,)]] in which nodes 0 and 1 affect nodes 1 and 2, while node 2 affects node 0

-phi_params_27Apr22.py:  This is the latest file for setting basic parameters including
+phi_params.py:  This is the  file for setting basic parameters including

     int_len, which is the desired length of the sliding window used.
 The code calculates new Phi values across each window, allowing one to see how Phi varies over time.